omoh09/edvoraTest/README.md

 ```

 # Reset password Api  #
-This endpoint is commonly used to create a todo
+This endpoint is commonly used terminate all session and reset the password
 |  |  |
 | ------ | ------ |
 | Request Type | ``` POST ``` |